luxe/unilang/source/code/company/Readme.md

-TLDR:
+Summary:
-The directories here mirror the Desktop directories of non-unilang codebases on other machines.
+The directories here mirror the Desktop directories of non-unilang codebases that exist on either on or off the same machines.
-We write our unilang code in these directories and they are transcompiled and transferred onto the remote machine's repo.
+We write our unilang code in these directories and they are transcompiled and transferred onto the repo (possibly over the network).
-We do this because we want to keep the UniLang files in our codebase, but we don't want to keep the generated artifacts and deal with gitignoring them somehow.
+We do this because we want to keep the UniLang files in our codebase, and avoid generated artifacts then deal with gitignoring them somehow.

 Sales Pitch:
 The world of UniLang is a beautiful place.